The Newsreader series 1: Viewership

 The Newsreader was broadcast on BBC2 in the UK in double-bills over three weeks in summer 2022, though all episodes were made available on-demand on BBC iPlayer before the series' premiere.
 The first episode recorded 620,000 viewers, with the entire series averaging 350,000 viewers among those watching the linear broadcast only; these figures are only of those who watched on the night of broadcast.

 Including those who watched in the seven days post-broadcast, the first episode rose to 1.1 million viewers, with each episode, on average across the six episodes, growing 133% from viewership on the night of broadcast after a week of catch-up.
 The show also became the channel's most-watched Sunday night drama in over four years, and was the most-watched new series across on-demand/streaming services of the public service broadcasters in the UK in the week post-launch.
 After 28 days, the first episode's viewership increased further to 1.4 million viewers.
 No viewership statistics, however, that include those who watched on-demand prior to linear broadcast, nor those seemingly including viewership on non-TV devices, have been reported.

-Critical reception
+Critical response

-For the first series, on review aggregator Rotten Tomatoes, 100% of 17 critics gave a positive review, with an average rating of 7.4/10.
+For the first series, on review aggregator Rotten Tomatoes, 100% of 19 critics gave a positive review, with an average rating of 7.4/10.
 The website's critics consensus reads, "An engrossing recreation of the 1980s television beat, The Newsreader mines authentic drama and laughs thanks to its verisimilitude and a commanding Anna Torv."